merlinstardust/external-api/README.md

     // Object - options as defined by HTTP.call in the Meteor docs
     // optional, defaults to {}
     httpOptions: {},

-    // Object - Used to get the API specific error code and message
-    // required
-    errorProperties: {code: '', message: ''},
   }
   ```
   * callback - a callback which receives `error` and `result` arguments